Seven steps to financial aid

-- When asked for the school code, please enter Messiah College’s code—003298.
+- When asked for the school code, please enter Messiah University's code—003298.

 - If you decide that you do not want to proceed with applying for need-based financial aid, contact the financial aid office to have this requirement waived on your record.
 Otherwise, we'll keep sending you emails to remind you to do this.